Xilinx/PYNQ/docs/source/getting_started.rst

 .. code-block:: console

-  smb://192.168.2.99/xilinx        # If connected to a Computer with a Static IP smb://pynq/xilinx                # If connected to a Network/Router with DHCP
+  smb://192.168.2.99/xilinx        # If connected to a Computer with a Static IP

 When prompted, the username is **xilinx** and the password is **xilinx**